 46. Like-Kind Exchange.
 Buyer hereby acknowledges that Seller may elect to designate the Property as “like kind” property held for investment for other replacement property.
 In order to facilitate the accomplishment of a tax deferred exchange under Section 1031 of the United States Internal Revenue Code (“Section 1031”), Buyer agrees to cooperate with Seller in accomplishing such exchange and, at no expense to Buyer, shall execute and deliver such documents, including an exchange agreement and/or escrow agreement and/or exchange trust agreement, as may be reasonably necessary for that purpose.

 Like-Kind Exchange.
 Seller and Purchaser acknowledge and agree that either may elect to structure the sale or acquisition of the Property (as applicable) as a forward or reverse exchange thereof (the “Exchange”) with the result that the transaction will qualify for non-recognition of gain under Section 1031 of the Code and the Treasury Regulations promulgated thereunder.
 In order to implement such Exchange, either party may, upon written notice to the other party at least ten (10) business days prior to the Closing Date, assign its rights, but not its obligations, under this Agreement to am entity established to effectuate such Exchange.
-If either party so elects, the other shall reasonably cooperate in effecting the Exchange provided that such cooperation shall not (a) entail any additional expense to the non-electing party, (b) cause the non-electing party to be exposed to any liability or loss of rights or benefits contemplated under this Agreement or (c) delay the Closing.
+If either party so elects, the other shall reasonably cooperate in effecting the Exchange provided that such cooperation shall not (a) entail any additional expense to the non-electing party, (b) cause the non-electing party to be exposed to any material liability or material loss of rights or benefits contemplated under this Agreement or (c) materially delay the Closing beyond the allowed adjournments.
 No Exchange shall relieve either party of its obligations hereunder, nor shall the consummation of an Exchange be a condition to the performance of such party’s obligations hereunder.
-The requesting party shall pay all the additional costs and expenses incurred by the non-electing party and shall indemnify the non-electing party from and against any all liability incurred by the non-electing party as a result of the Exchange.
+[REMOVE THE FOLLOWING SENTENCE OR DEFINE COSTS AND EXPENSES CLEARLYThe requesting party shall pay all the additional costs and expenses incurred by the non-electing party and shall indemnify the non-electing party from and against any all liability incurred by the non-electing party as a result of the Exchange.

 1099-S Reporting Requirements.
 Escrow Agent or Title Company is hereby designated the “real estate reporting person” for purposes of Section 6045 of the Code and Treasury Regulation 1.6045-4 and any instructions or settlement statement prepared by Escrow Agent shall so provide.
 Upon the consummation of the transaction contemplated by this Agreement, Escrow Agent shall file Form 1099 information return and send the statement to Seller as required under the aforementioned statute and regulation.
 Seller and Purchaser shall promptly furnish their federal tax identification numbers to Escrow Agent and shall otherwise reasonably cooperate with Escrow Agent in connection with Escrow Agent’s duties as real estate reporting person.
 The provisions of this Paragraph 48 shall survive the Closing.